-- a) Applicants for lead inspector, risk assessor and supervisor licenses are required to pass the Department's third party examination. - 1) To qualify to take the third party examination, an applicant shall: - A) Comply with the requirements of Section 845.125; - B) Submit a completed third party examination application form provided by the Department; and
+- a) Applicants for lead inspector, risk assessor and supervisor licenses are required to pass the Department's third party examination. - 1) To qualify to take the third party examination, an applicant shall: - A) Comply with the requirements of Section 845.125; - B) Submit a completed third party examination application form provided by the Department; and - C) Submit a \$50 non-refundable third party examination application fee for each separate discipline examination each time the examination is taken. - 2) The Department shall provide, by mail, the following to applicants who qualify to take the third party examination: - A) Date, time, and location for the applicant to take the third party examination; - B) A detailed information packet, instructions for registration at the examination site, and directions to the facility where the examination is being administered; and - C) Date the Department accepted the application. - b) When an applicant receives a passing score on the third party examination, the

-- C) Submit a \$50 non-refundable third party examination application fee for each separate discipline examination each time the examination is taken. - 2) The Department shall provide, by mail, the following to applicants who qualify to take the third party examination: - A) Date, time and location for the applicant to take the third party examination; - B) A detailed information packet, instructions for registration at the examination site, and directions to the facility where the examination is being administered; and - C) Date the Department accepted the application. - b) When an applicant receives a passing score on the third party examination, the Department shall issue the license to the applicant in the discipline for which the applicant qualifies, in accordance with Section 845.125. - c) If the applicant does not pass the third party examination: - 1) The Department will notify the applicant in writing; - 2) The applicant may reapply to the Department to take the third party examination again.
-An applicant may take the third party examination no more than 3 times within the 6 months.
-If an applicant does not pass the third party examination within the 6 months, the applicant must retake the initial training course for that discipline from a Department-approved training program provider before reapplying for approval to take the third party examination.
+Department shall issue the license to the applicant in the discipline for which the applicant qualifies, in accordance with Section 845.125.

+- c) If the applicant does not pass the third party examination: - 1) The Department will notify the applicant in writing; - 2) The applicant may reapply to the Department to take the third party examination again.
+An applicant may take the third party examination no more than three times within six months after the Department accepts the application for licensure.
+If an applicant does not pass the third party examination within six months after the Department accepts the application for licensure, the applicant must retake the initial training course for that discipline from a Department-approved training program provider before reapplying for approval to take the third party examination.